scalefront/cherokee_scripts/README.md

 specified vserver.

 ### Example Usage
-$ maintenance.py enable --vserver_nicl="My Example VServer"
+$ maintenance.py enable --vserver_nick="My Example VServer"

 ### Required Maintenance Rules

 The relevant vserver should have two maintenance rules.
 Rule 1) Handles the maintenance page.
 Rule 2) Directs all traffic to a maintenance page.

 Rule 1) Can handle the maintenance page whatever way you like.